-A. Shi'ir Love and Humming Longing in the Book of Burdah
+A. Love Sya'ir (sya'ir) and Humming Longing in the Book of Burdah

-The researcher focuses on chapter one which discusses love and longing, as for the following stanza:
+The researchers focus on chapter one which discusses love and longing, as for the following stanza:

-The Book of Burdah is a book of qosidah containing 160 Sha'ir which is arranged into 10 chapters with different discussions, namely (1) chapter one, discussing love and longing consisting of 12 sha'ir stanzas; (2) Chapter two, concerning the remembrance of lust, consists of 16 stanzas of Sha'ir; (3) chapter three, concerning the nature of the glory and majesty of the Prophet consisting of 31 stanzas of Sha'ir; (4) chapter four, relating to the birth of the Prophet Muhammad consists of 13 stanzas of Sha'ir; (5) chapter five, discussing the miracles of the Prophet Muhammad consists of 16 sha'ir stanzas; (6) Chapter six, discussing the glory and majesty of the Holy Book consists of 16 Sha'ir Temples; (7) the chapter of destination, discussing the journey of isro' mi'roj of the Prophet consists of 13 stanzas of sha'ir; (8) chapter eight, related to the struggle of the Prophet Muhammad consisting of 17 stanzas of Sha'ir; (9) chapter nine, relating to tawasul to the Prophet consisting of 12 sha'ir stanzas; and (10) chapter ten, related to bermunajat consisting of 15 sha'ir stanzas (Al-Azhar, 2018; Alaydrus, 2019).
+The Book of Burdah is a book of qosidah containing 160 Sya'ir arranged into 10 chapters with different discussions, namely (1) chapter one, discussing love and longing consisting of 12 stanzas; (2) Chapter two, concerning the remembrance of lust, consists of 16 stanzas of Sya'ir; (3) chapter three, concerning the nature of the glory and majesty of the Prophet consisting of 31 stanzas of Sya'ir; (4) chapter four, relating to the birth of the Prophet Muhammad consists of 13 stanzas of Sya'ir; (5) chapter five, discussing the miracles of the Prophet Muhammad consists of 16 stanzas; (6) Chapter six, discussing the glory and majesty of the Holy Book consists of 16 stanzas, (7) the chapter of destination, discussing the journey of isro' mi'roj of the Prophet consists of 13 stanzas, (8) chapter eight related to the struggle of the Prophet Muhammad consisting of 17 stanzas, (9) chapter nine, relating to tawasul to the Prophet consisting of 12 stanzas and (10) chapter ten, related to munajat consisting of 15 stanzas.